History of the concept of creativity: Term and concept

+Ancient Greece

 The ancient Greeks had no terms corresponding to "to create" or "creator."
-The expression "poiein" ("to make") was applied specifically to poiesis (poetry) and to the poietes (poet, or "maker") who made it rather than to art in general in its modern understanding.
+The expression "poiein ("to make") was applied specifically to poiesis (poetry) and to the poietes (poet, or "maker") who made it rather than to art in general in its modern understanding.
 For example, Plato asks in The Republic, "Will we say, of a painter, that he makes something?" and answers, "Certainly not, he merely imitates."
 To the ancient Greeks, the concept of a creator and of creativity implied freedom of action, whereas the Greeks' concept of art involved subjection to laws and rules.
-Art (in Greek, "techne") was "the making of things, according to rules."
-It contained no creativity, and it would have been — in the Greeks' view — a bad state of affairs if it had.
+Art (in Greek, "techne) was "the making of things, according to rules."
+It contained no creativity, and it would have been—in the Greeks' view—a bad state of affairs if it had.

 This understanding of art had a distinct premise: Nature is perfect and is subject to laws, therefore man ought to discover its laws and submit to them, and not seek freedom, which will deflect him from that optimum which he can attain.
 The artist was a discoverer, not an inventor.

-The sole exception to this Greek view — a great exception — was poetry.
-The poet made new things — brought to life a new world — while the artist merely imitated.
+The sole exception to this Greek view—a great exception—was poetry.
+The poet made new things—brought to life a new world—while the artist merely imitated.
 And the poet, unlike the artist, was not bound by laws.
 There were no terms corresponding to "creativity" or "creator," but in reality the poet was understood to be one who creates.
 And only he was so understood.
-In music, there was no freedom: melodies were prescribed, particularly for ceremonies and entertainments, and were known tellingly as "nomoi" ("laws").
+In music, there was no freedom: melodies were prescribed, particularly for ceremonies and entertainments, and were known tellingly as "nomoi ("laws").
 In the visual arts, freedom was limited by the proportions that Polyclitus had established for the human frame, and which he called "the canon" (meaning, "measure").
 Plato argued in Timaeus that, to execute a good work, one must contemplate an eternal model.
-Later the Roman, Cicero, would write that art embraces those things "of which we have knowledge" ("quae sciuntur").
+Later the Roman, Cicero, would write that art embraces those things "of which we have knowledge" ("quae sciuntur).

 Poets saw things differently.
-Book I of the Odyssey asks, "Why forbid the singer to please us with singing as he himself will?"
+Book I of the Odyssey asks, "Why forbid the singer to please us with singing as he himself will?
 Aristotle had doubts as to whether poetry was imitation of reality, and as to whether it required adherence to truth: it was, rather, the realm of that "which is neither true nor false."